eatorres/vgen-frontend/README.md

 ## Submitting your work

-Push your changes to your personal GitHub account and reply via email with the links to your code.
+Clone the repos, and push your changes to your personal GitHub account and reply via email with the links to your code.

 ## Requirements